CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms: 'email', 'inbound email', 'agent inboxes', 'automated support', 'email-to-task', 'workflow processing', 'receive emails', 'act on them programmatically'.
-These are terms users would naturally use when describing such systems.
+Excellent coverage of natural trigger terms: 'email', 'inbound email', 'agent inboxes', 'automated support', 'email-to-task', 'workflow processing', 'receive emails', 'act on them programmatically', 'sender allowlists', 'content filtering'.
+These cover a wide range of terms a user might naturally use when describing this kind of system.

 3 / 3